Align Probiotic Review: Digestive Support or Waste of Money?

 • Effective dose

-• Should improve gut health
+• Should support optimal gut health

 • Unlikely to cause side effects